MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-information-about-multiple-accounts.md

 - csharp
 ---

-# How to: Get Information About Multiple Accounts
+# Get Information About Multiple Accounts

 Outlook supports a profile that contains one or more accounts that are connected to an Exchange Server.
 This example shows how to obtain and display miscellaneous information about each account in the current profile.